-Properties not sold in pre-foreclosure go to foreclosure auction.
+Properties that don't sell in pre-foreclosure go to foreclosure auction.
 Ohio foreclosure auctions must be publicly advertised in local newspapers for at least three consecutive weeks before the auction takes place.

-Ohio auctions are either conducted by the county sheriff's office or a private selling officer, and they are conducted online.
+Ohio auctions are conducted by either the county sheriff's office or a private selling officer, and they're conducted online.

-A deposit between $2,000–5,000 must be submitted to whoever is running the auction at least two days prior, and if you submit the winning bid, it will take approximately two months to complete the sale.
+You must submit a deposit between $2,000–5,000 to whoever is running the auction at least two days before it starts.
+If you submit the winning bid, it'll take approximately two months to complete the sale.
 The minimum bid on Ohio foreclosures is two-thirds the appraised value of the property.

 The funds to close must be either cash or certified funds, and they're due within 30 days of confirmation of the sale.
 For more detailed instructions, you'll need to read the full description either in the newspaper advertisement or on listing sites like auction.com.